faraplay/ImasArchiveS/README.md

 ### Patching
 To patch an arc file, click on "Patch >> Patch Arc >> From Zip".
 Then select the arc file to patch and the .zip file containing the new files.
 When patching the game, make sure to patch each of the arc files.
+This includes the DLC (though you'll have to decrypt those first, using another program).

 ### Patch creation
 You can create the patch file containing all the translated commus yourself.
 First, download the spreadsheet